fadeevab/design-patterns-rust/behavioral/observer/README.md

 # Observer

+**Observer** is a behavioral design pattern that allows some objects to notify other objects about changes in their state.

-In Rust, the convenient way to define a listener is to use a function as a callable object with complex logic.
+**In Rust**, a convenient way to define a subscriber is to have **a function** as a callable object with complex logic passing it to a event publisher.

-In this Observer example, Subscribers are either lambda functions or explicit functions subscribed to the event.
+In this Observer example, Subscribers are either **a lambda function** or **an explicit function** subscribed to the event.
 Explicit function objects could be also unsubscribed (although, there could be limitations for some function types).

+## How to Run

 ```bash
 cargo run --bin observer